Appearance

 probeServerCertfrom@molf-ai/protocolto implement TOFU (Trust On First Use) -- probe the server's certificate, display the fingerprint, and pin it for future connections

-tRPC Client Setup
+oRPC Client Setup

-Using @trpc/client with the ws package:
+Using @orpc/client with the ws package:

 typescript

-import { createTRPCClient, createWSClient, wsLink } from "@trpc/client";
+import { createORPCClient } from "@orpc/client";

-import type { AppRouter } from "@molf-ai/server";
+import { RPCLink } from "@orpc/client/websocket";

 import { createAuthWebSocket } from "@molf-ai/protocol";